 For an additional monthly fee, some services offer fall detection built into the pendant.
 Fall detection operates by sensing the fall and impact and then a lack of movement for a certain period of time, which may indicate that the user is unconscious or otherwise unable to move.
 Falls are among the most common medical emergencies in the home and among the most common causes of concussions (also known as TBI, or traumatic brain injury).

-According to the Centers for Disease Control and Prevention, nearly four in five emergency room visits, hospitalizations, and deaths related to traumatic brain injury in adults 65 and older were caused by falls.
+According to the Centers for Disease Control and Prevention, nearly half of all emergency room visits, hospitalizations, and deaths related to traumatic brain injury were caused by falls.
 Falls are also a leading cause of death in those 75 and older.
 If the user is at a heightened risk of falling because of mobility or balance problems, or if the user is especially vulnerable to injury in the event of a fall (for example, she has osteoporosis), fall detection may be worth the extra cost.

 Range and Options